 We are the proudly SOUTH AFRICAN Outdoor Recreation Club that is concerned about slowing down the great global indoor migration the world is presently experiencing.
 We understand that for this reason, we need to get back to nature on a regular basis and sit around the same fire as our ancestors did and allow our body clocks to reset.
-We are more interested in developing long-lasting friendships and not whether your personal preference of camping convenience is a motorhome, caravan, tent trailer, teardrop or tent.
+We are more interested in developing long-lasting friendships and not whether your personal preference of camping convenience is a motorhome, caravan, tent trailer, teardrop, or tent.

 Granted these are all acceptable forms of where you choose to lay your weary head at night, but what is more important for us at Trekkers is that you share similar interests, likes and dislikes.

 The fact that you enjoy getting together and participating in different activities.
 The fact that sometimes you just want to sit back and chill.
 The fact that you don't always enjoy being chased around by whistleblowing marshalls and expected to conform to someone else's idea of an enjoyable camping experience.
-The fact that the safe and secure resorts we utilise will enable your children to play like we used to play in our youth.
+The fact that the safe and secure resorts we utilize will enable your children to play like we used to play in our youth.
 Remember those great days?

 As you can see TREKKERS is here for you.
 Make TREKKERS your Club of choice.
 Spread the word that TREKKERS is the Outdoor Recreation Club that respects the fact that you are unique and that you want to unwind without any unnecessary pressure, in a safe environment, where you do have choices.